'Somewhere between mesmerising and terrifying': ten of the weirdest musical instruments out there

 It was invented in 1920 by the Russian Soviet-era scientist Leon Theremin, who, as a 23-year-old man working at the Physical Technical Institute in Petrograd, noticed that something strange happened when he connected audio circuits to an electrical device called an oscillator in a certain way.

-Over the years composers such as Bohuslav Martinů, Percy Grainger, Edgard Varèse and Dmitri Shostakovich have all written for the theremin, while, in recent years, the German-Sorbian virtuoso Carolina Eyck has done a lot to glamourise it.
-But still, the theremin remains a niche instrument, with a select, if devoted, group of followers.
+Over the years composers such as Bohuslav Martinů, Percy Grainger, Edgard Varèse and Dmitri Shostakovich have all written for the theremin.
+In recent years, meanwhile, the German-Sorbian virtuoso Carolina Eyck has done much to glamourise the instrument.
+But still, the theremin continues to occupy a particular niche in the musical world, with a select (if devoted) group of followers.

 2. Glass harp